Inside this article

 - Use fitting technology and questionnaires to gauge the true sizes, desires and needs of your customers.

-- Set up order fulfilment processes that minimize wrong deliveries.
-Have a look here to see how we can help with Outvio.
+- Set up order fulfilment processes that minimise wrong deliveries.

 - Find technological solutions to sell to customers while they are returning a product.

 - Collect as much data as possible regarding your customers return habits.
-Use it to profile them in order to personalize offers and communications accordingly.
+Use it to profile them in order to personalise offers and communications accordingly.

 The rate of fraudulent returns is estimated to be around 3.5% of total returns in the industry.
 This amounts to about 0.28 – 0.49% of sales.
 In comparison, it is estimated that brick-and-mortar shops lose about 0.6% of sales to shoplifting.